tatedel/MVPS-Linker/README.md

 2. Create a folder inside the root directory named "codebase", "code", or "scripts"
 3. Insert files inside that folder (files placed in other locations will not be linked)

 When you are ready to download the code to the brain, click the "Download" button in the extension's UI.
 It should automatically download to the brain.
-Currently, the "Combine" button is more for debugging than anything else and does not cache the product.
+Currently, the "Combine" button is primarily for debugging and does not cache the product.

 <table>
 <tr>